entur/jwt-resource-server/jwt-client/README.md

                         minimum-time-to-live: 15 # minimum time left on token (seconds)
                         refresh-timeout: 15 # timeout when refreshing the token (seconds)
                         preemptive-refresh:
-                            time-to-expires: 15 # seconds
+                            time-to-expires: 30 # time left on token when refreshing in the background (seconds)
+                            eager:
+                                enabled: false
 ```

-Proper configuration of `minimum-time-to-live` depends on the so-called expiry `leeway` configure in the remote service you'll be calling using the access-token.
+Note that proper configuration of `minimum-time-to-live` depends on the so-called expiry `leeway` configure in the remote service you'll be calling using the access-token.

+#### Aggressive prefetching
+Those wanting to preemptivly refresh tokens long before they expire, i.e. to always have some minutes (or hours) left on tokens in case of authorization server downtime,
+please note the preemptive-refresh parameter `expires-constraint`, which limits how often preemptive refresh happens (as a percentage of the access-token lifetime).

+This prevents adjustments of the access-token time-to-live (which can be dynamically configured on the authorization server) from resulting in constant refreshes,
+which could negatively affect the authorization server.

 ### Health indicator configuration
 The library supports a Spring [HealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/health/HealthIndicator.html) via the configuration